ojo-network/ojo/docs/design/001-interchain-queries.md

 The relayer will loop through:

-1. Querying for outstanding Data Requests on the *Host* Chain.
+1. Querying for outstanding Data Requests on the *Client* chain.
-2. Querying for the data requested.
+2. Querying Ojo for the requested data.
 3. Submitting a `FulfillDataRequest` on the *Client* chain.

 ### Proposed API